stefanwatermann/XPack/README.md

 ## Current State

 There is a client app avaliable, which allows to use a **locally hosted file-based repository** only.
-The app can be used to scan an exsiting XOJO project for Modules that are avaialble at the repository and checks the version of the Project Module agains the repository version.
+The app can be used to scan an exsiting XOJO project for Modules that are avaialble at the repository and checks the version of the Project Module against the repository version.
 It then allows to update Modules to a newer version by using the Copy&Paste approach.

 ![grafik](https://user-images.githubusercontent.com/73022584/199739505-b2a17389-eac0-47ab-b40a-d94571fdd998.png)